algorithm-helper/algorithm-helper/content/categories/data-structures/trees/priority-queue.md

 # Priority Queue

 A priority queue is an abstract data type that is used to insert and extract elements based off of some priority value.
-There are three variants: the priority max queue, the priority min queue, and the double ended priority queue, which allows us to retrieve the element of the maximum priority efficiently with the operation `extractMax`, retrieve the element of the minimum priority efficiently with the operation `extractMin`, or retrieve both the element with the maximum and minimum priority efficient.
+There are three variants: the priority max queue, the priority min queue, and the double ended priority queue, which allows us to retrieve the element of the maximum priority efficiently with the operation `extractMax`, retrieve the element of the minimum priority efficiently with the operation `extractMin`, or retrieve both the element with the maximum and minimum priority efficiently.

 ### Priority Max Queue

 A priority max queue is a priority queue that supports the operations `insert`, `extractMax`, and `max`, which allow us to insert an element of some priority into the data structure, remove and return the element of maximum priority, and return the element of maximum priority without removing it from the priority max queue, respectively.

-This data structure is best suitable to be implemented with a binary max heap, and thus we are able to run the operations `insert` and `extractMax` in O(lgN) time, and return the `max` in O(1) time.
+This data structure is best suitable to be implemented with a binary max heap, and thus we are able to run the operations `insert` and `extractMax` in `O(lgN)` time, and return the `max` in `O(1)` time.

 ### Priority Min Queue

 A priority min queue is a priority queue that supports the operations `insert`, `extractMin`, and `min`, which allow us to insert an element of some priority into the data structure, remove and return the element of minimum priority, and return the element of minimum priority without removing it from the priority min queue, respectively.

-This data structure is best suitable to be implemented with a binary min heap, and thus we are able to run the operations `insert` and `extractMin` in O(lgN) time, and return the `min` in O(1) time.
+This data structure is best suitable to be implemented with a binary min heap, and thus we are able to run the operations `insert` and `extractMin` in `O(lgN)` time, and return the `min` in `O(1)` time.

 ### Double Ended Priority Queue

 A double ended priority queue is a priority queue that supports the operations `insert`, `extractMax`, `extractMin`, `max`, and `min`, which allow us to insert an element of some priority into the data structure, remove and return the element of maximum priority, remove and return the element of minimum priority, return the element of maximum priority without removing it from the double ended priority queue, and return the element of minimum priority without removing it from the double ended priority queue.

-This data structure is best suitable to be implemented with some balanced tree structure, like a red-black tree, and thus we are able to run all of the operations in O(lgN) time.
+This data structure is best suitable to be implemented with some balanced tree structure, like a red-black tree, and thus we are able to run all of the operations in `O(lgN)` time.

 ### Visualization

 The following demonstrates the state of a priority max queue, starting with an empty priority max queue, and a lower number represents a higher priority.
 It is essentially the same with a priority min queue:

 ```
 // Suppose that we start off with the following empty priority max queue: